bixb922/crank-organ/doc-software/README.md

 * Available GPIO ADC1 pins: ESP32-S3 Analog-Digital-Converter bank 1.
 Select the microphone pin from this list.
 (Bank 2 cannot be used, this bank is reserved for WiFi)
 * Available GPIO Touchpad pins: Select a pin for the touchpad function from this list.

 The output pins of the ESP32-S3 cannot drive solenoids (electromagnets) directly.
-The current they supply is not enough, and solenoids produce high currents when turned off that must be absorbed with a "kick back diode".
+The current they supply is not enough, and solenoids produce very high current pulses when turned off that must be absorbed with a "kick back diode".
 Always connect the GPIO output to a driver such as the ULN2803 IC, which will amplify the current and provide kick back diodes.

 However, the output pins of the ESP32-S3 can perfectly be connected to standard RC Servos.
-Up to 8 servos can be connected to the ESP32-S3.
+Up to 8 servos can be connected to the ESP32-S3 GPIO ports.

-See the hardware section for connection diagramos for MIDI output over a 5 pin DIN connector.

 # 13. System
 The home page, the System shows diagnostic and technical information about what's going on in the microcontroller.